* This program was previously called Master of Education in Distance Education.

-Students have a maximum of six years from their first registration as a program student to complete the MEd degree program.
+Students have a maximum of six years from their first registration as a program student to complete the Master of Education in Open, Digital and Distance Education (MEd) degree program.

 The program is offered during three semesters each year.
 Each semester is 13 weeks in length.
 The fall semester begins the first Tuesday in September.
 The winter semester begins the second Monday in January.
 The spring/summer semester begins the last Monday in April.